- Dominik Zelinsky

 - Research Interests

 - Social theory, Cultural Sociology, Communism, Central Eastern Europe, Dissent, Semiotics, Literary Theory, Comparative/Historical Sociology, Hermeneutics, Historical sociology, Sociology of Knowledge, Sociology of Religion, Sociology of Art

 My doctoral research focuses on the phenomenon of underground seminars in communist Czechoslovakia.
 Underground seminars emerged after the Czechoslovak reform movement was forcefully quelled by the invasion of the armies of the Warsaw Pact in 1968.
 In the following process of “normalisation”, the Communist Party imposed strict regulations on academic life that precluded many from pursuing their studies or careers in research and academia.
 Underground seminars offered an alternative, unofficial education and provided spaces for discussion of philosophical, sociological, or theological topics that had no place in the official academy, dominated by Marxism-Leninism.
-My analytical approach is based on the tradition of interpretive social science, foreshadowed by the works of Émile Durkheim and Max Weber.
-It further draws inspiration from the symbolic anthropology of Victor Turner, Clifford Geertz or Mary Douglas, and from recent American cultural sociology.
+My approach is based on the tradition of interpretive social science, inspired by the works of Émile Durkheim and Max Weber.
+It further draws inspiration from phenomenology, symbolic anthropology of Victor Turner, Clifford Geertz or Mary Douglas, and from recent American cultural sociology.
 Method-wise, my project is based on reconstructive historical ethnography, drawing on primary texts of Czechoslovak dissidents, archival sources, and unstructured interviews.

 2016 - 2020 - PhD in Sociology, University of Edinburgh